AllenInstitute/AllenSDK/doc_template/index.rst

 ---------------------------------------------

 The 0.14.5 release coincides with the release of additional mouse electrophysiology and morphology data in the Allen Cell Types Database.
-We have simplified the data structure returned by :py:meth:`~allensdk.core.cell_types_cache.CellTypesCache.get_cells` to be simpler and more flat, so you will be prompted to update your manifest version.
+We have simplified the data structure returned by :py:meth:`~allensdk.core.cell_types_cache.CellTypesCache.get_cells` to be more flat, so you will be prompted to update your manifest.
 To use the simpler format and access the new data, remove the following files:

     * :py:meth:`~allensdk.core.cell_types_cache.CellTypesCache` manifest.json
     * ``cells.json``
     * ``ephys_features.csv``
     * ``morphology_features.csv``

+We have also simplified the data structure returned by :py:meth:`~allensdk.core.mouse_connectivity_cache.MouseConnectivityCache.get_experiments`, so you will be prompted to update your connectivity manifest.
+To use the simpler format and access the new data, remove the following files:

+    * :py:meth:`~allensdk.core.mouse_connectivity_cache.MouseConnectivityCache` manifest.json
+    * ``experiments.json``

 Additional changes:

     * increased ``pandas`` minimum version to 0.17, removed the upper limit
     * added regression tests to the Brain Observatory analysis modules to ensure py3/py2 numerical compatibility.

 What's New - Release 0.14.4 (January 30th, 2018)